abcucberkeley/cpp-zarr/README.md

 Mac Apple Silicon (M1, M2, etc.): macOS 13 or newer is required

-Mac Intel: macOS 12 or newer is required
+Mac Intel: Support has been discontinued as of v1.5.0 (macOS 12 or newer is required)

 Windows: Windows 10 or newer is required